madhug-nadig/articles/_posts/2017-07-13-support-vector-machine-tutorial-sklearn-algorithm.md

 As can be seen from the above image, there are multiple lines that split the data into the two classes.
 The question now is, **Which is the best line that seperates the two classes?** and how do we find it?

-One practical assumption is that, the farther the datapoint is from this seperating line, the more confidence we have in our prediction.
+One practical assumption is that, the farther the datapoint is from this separating line, the more confidence we have in our prediction.
 Naturally, we'd want to make all the points of each class as far as possible from the decision boundary.
 This can be made sure by having the decision boundary be the farthest from points closest to the decision boundary of each class.
-Unoptimized decision boundary could result in greater misclassifications on new data.
+Unoptimized decision boundary could result in greater mis-classifications on new data.

 ![Support Vector Machines Optimal Hyperplane]({{site.baseurl}}/images/optimal-hyperplane.png)

 <span style = "color: #dfdfdf; font-size:0.6em">Image courtesy: opencv.org</span>

 The distance between the closest point and the decision boundary is referred to as **margin**.
 In SVMs, all we are really doing is maximizing this margin.
-The points closest to the seperating boundary are referred to as **support vectors**.
-Thus, all SVM does is maximize the distance between the seperating hyperplane and the support vectors.
+The points closest to the separating boundary are referred to as **support vectors**.
+Thus, all SVM does is maximize the distance between the separating hyperplane and the support vectors.
 Simple, yeah?

 ## What's a Hyperplane?

 A hyperplane is a n-1 dimensional Euclidean space that can divide any n dimensional Eucildean space into 2 disconnected parts.
 A hyperplane can be a point - 0 dimensional, a line - 1 Dimensional, a plane - 2 Dimensional and so on.

 Let's break it down a bit.
 First, let's take a line.
 Now a single point could break that line into two disconnected parts - in this case the said point is the *seperating hyperplane*.
-When we take a 2D plane, we can have a line as a seperating hyperplane.
-If we take a 3 dimensional euclidean space, we will need a plane to seperate the 3D space into two disconnected parts.
+When we take a 2D plane, we can have a line as a separating hyperplane.
+If we take a 3 dimensional euclidean space, we will need a plane to separate the 3D space into two disconnected parts.
 Similarly, if we want to split a space with 512 dimensions into two disconnect parts, we will need a 511 Dimensional Euclidean space to do so.

-In call the cases, in order to seperate an n dimensional Euclidean space, we used a n-1 dimensional Euclidean space.
+In call the cases, in order to separate an n dimensional Euclidean space, we used a n-1 dimensional Euclidean space.
 This n-1 Dimensional space is your hyperplane.

 # How does the SVM work?